ThorsGirdle/Toxic-Stall/README.md

 Sandygast: Gain +1 Chips for each scored Spade

-Clobbopus: Each Club card held in hand gives +15 chips
+Clobbopus: Each Club card held in hand gives +8 chips

 Rellor: Gain +1 Mult after using an Item (will hopefully be more of a Fortune Teller in the future)

 Varoom: Next 2 cards retrigger, gains 2 after rerolling, resets to 2 at end of ante

-Art Credits:
+**Art Credits:**

 emmadenslemma: Black Sludge, Toxic Enhancement, Mod Icon

+**Other Mods with Toxic Jokers**

+NachosPokermonDip by EternalNacho (Hisuian Sneasel/Sneasler)

+Agarmons by emmadenslemma (Toxel/Toxtricity)

 **TO-DO**

 Bug fixes

 Joker Display

 Other Juice type things

-Bug fixes

 Add more Jokers

-Rework Foongus line

 (maybe) add Boss Blinds

-Bug fixes